-Note: This consent notice is deemed redundant and an application may be made to Council to remove the consent notice from the record of titles pursuant to Section 221 of the Act when the dwelling on each lot is substantially constructed.
+Note: This consent notice is deemed redundant and must be cancelled on the record of titles pursuant to Section 221 of the Act when the dwelling on each lot is substantially constructed.

 Note: In the event the dwellings are substantially constructed at the time the S224c completion certificate application is made, the Council must waive the requirement for this consent notice.